Atomic Builtins

 Atomic builtins were first introduced in GCC 4.1.

-Apart from the usual builtin functions, these functions does not use __builtin__.
+Apart from the usual builtin functions, these functions does not use __builtin__

-They use __sync_ prefix.
+They use __sync_

 There is a C++ wrapper of these calls available under <cstdatomic>